ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 As a further extension to concatenation, the operator allows overlaying beyond the extent of the base storage.
-When an overlay is is placed beyond the extent of the base storage, the gap is "filled" with undefined storage, much like DW_OP_piece does when the piece is empty.
+When an overlay is placed beyond the extent of the base storage, the gap is "filled" with undefined storage, much like `DW_OP_piece` does when the piece is empty.
 For example, consider the location of a variable of the same struct type with three 32-bit fields, mentioned earlier.
-If the compiler chooses to promote fields a and c to registers, and optimize out field b, we may describe this with concatenation with a gap, like so:
+If the compiler chooses to promote fields a and c to registers, and optimize out field b, we may describe this with concatenation with a gap, like
+so:

                       +--------+
                       |   c    |     (reg2)